CMU-CORGI/CMU-CORGI.github.io/_people/nathan.md

 I lead the CORGi group and am involved in all its ongoing projects.
 You can find my bio, up-to-date CV, and recent teaching and service on my [personal website](http://nathanbeckmann.com).

+I am also co-founder and Chief Scientist at [Efficient](https://www.efficient.computer/).